sajjad-sh33/ViT-P/README.md

 <img src="images/SOTA.png" width="100%"/>

-ViT-P is a novel two-stage segmentation framework that decouples mask generation from classification by first creating robust, class-agnostic mask proposals and then refining them with a point-based Vision Transformer.
-It operates without the need for pre-training, seamlessly integrating existing transformer backbones into diverse dense prediction tasks.
-By leveraging an innovative annotation strategy that incorporates both coarse and bounding box labels.
-Extensive experiments on COCO, ADE20K, and Cityscapes validate ViT-P’s state-of-the-art performance across panoptic, instance, and semantic segmentation tasks.
+ViT-P is a two-stage segmentation framework that decouples mask generation from classification.
+The first stage employs a proposal generator to produce class-agnostic mask proposals, while the second stage utilizes a point-based classification model built on the vision transformer to refine predictions by focusing on mask central points.
+ViT-P serves as a pre-training-free adapter, allowing the integration of various pre-trained vision transformers without modifying their architecture, which ensures adaptability to dense prediction tasks.
+Additionally, ViT-P demonstrates that coarse and bounding box annotations can effectively enhance classification without requiring additional training on fine annotation datasets, thereby reducing annotation costs while maintaining strong performance.
+Extensive experiments across COCO, ADE20K, and Cityscapes datasets validate the effectiveness of ViT-P, achieving state-of-the-art results with 54.0 PQ on ADE20K panoptic segmentation, 87.4 mIoU on Cityscapes semantic segmentation, and 63.6 mIoU on ADE20K semantic segmentation.

 <img src="images/Model_Architecture.png" width="100%"/>